ARM-software/arm-trusted-firmware/docs/user-guide.md

         this option, `arm_rotprivk_rsa.pem` must be specified as `ROT_KEY` when creating the certificates.

+*   `ARM_RECOM_STATE_ID_ENC`: The PSCI1.0 specification recommends an encoding
+    for the construction of composite state-ID in the power-state parameter.
+    The existing PSCI clients currently do not support this encoding of State-ID yet.
+Hence this flag is used to configure whether to use the recommended State-ID encoding or not.
+The default value of this flag is 0, in which case the platform is configured to expect NULL in the State-ID field of power-state parameter.

 #### ARM CSS platform specific build options

 *   `CSS_DETECT_PRE_1_7_0_SCP`: Boolean flag to detect SCP version